eth-educators/eth-docker-docs/website/docs/Support/Exit.md

 You will need to know the index of your validator as it shows on https://beaconcha.in/ or https://pyrmont.beaconcha.in/ if on Pyrmont testnet, or its public key.

-Run `sudo docker-compose run --rm validator-exit <INDEX or 0xPUBKEY>` and follow prompts to exit.
+Run `docker-compose run --rm validator-exit <INDEX or 0xPUBKEY>` and follow prompts to exit.
 For example:
-- If using an index, here 0, `sudo docker-compose run --rm validator-voluntary-exit 0`
+- If using an index, here 0, `docker-compose run --rm validator-voluntary-exit 0`
-- If using a public key, you need to include "0x" in front of it, for example `sudo docker-compose run --rm validator-voluntary-exit 0xb0127e191555550fae82788061320428d2cef31b0807aa33b88f48c53682baddce6398bb737b1ba5c503ca696d0cab4a`
+- If using a public key, you need to include "0x" in front of it, for example `docker-compose run --rm validator-voluntary-exit 0xb0127e191555550fae82788061320428d2cef31b0807aa33b88f48c53682baddce6398bb737b1ba5c503ca696d0cab4a`

 ## Avoid penalties